Finesse/web-fonts-repository/README.md

 ### Setup

-Put your font files (woff, woff2, ttf, eot, svg) to the `public/fonts` directory.
+Put your font files (woff, woff2, ttf, otf, eot, svg) to the `public/fonts` directory.
 You may separate them by subdirectories.
 You can convert webfont files using [Transfonter](http://transfonter.org).

 All settings go to the file `config/settings-local.php`.